TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

 where the similarity transformed Hamiltonian $\bar{H}$ is defined as

 In the rudimentary EOMCCSD approximation (EOMCC with singles and doubles), the $R_{\rm K}$ and $T$ operators are approximated as

-and the corresponding similarity transformed Hamiltonians is diagonalized in space defined by the reference function (for states non-orthogonal by symmetry to the reference function) and singly and doubly excited Slater determinants of required symmetry.
-The numerical scaling of the EOMCCSD approach, in analogy to the CCSD method, is dominated by $n_o^2 n_u^4$ terms.
+\finalresponse{Similar to the CCSD method, the numerical scaling of the EOM-CCSD approach is dominated by $n_o^2 n_u^4$ terms, where $n_o$ represents the number of occupied orbitals and $n_u$ represents the number of unoccupied orbitals.
+The major computational complexity in the EOMCC method arises from tensor contractions involving various operators.
+The method involves two types of excitation operators: the CC operator $T$ and the EOM operator $R$, besides the one-body and two-body components of the Hamiltonian operator.
+The EOMCCSD approach is a non-Hermitian eigenvalue problem, and because of the dimensionality of the problems, \textblack{they are} solved iteratively using a multi-root solver. \textblack{Therefore,} there is an additional cost for constructing and working with the iterative subspace.
+In terms of implementation, however, the same TAMM format used for writing various tensor contraction equations, as demonstrated while discussing Equation \ref{cc11}, was followed for the EOMCC method.}

 The EOMCCSD method is usually employed in studies of excited states dominated by single excitations.
 It is also worth mentioning that LR-CC methods with singles and doubles leads to the same values of excited-state energies.
 However, in contrast to the EOMCCSD formalism, the LR-CCSD excitations are identified with the poles of frequency-dependent linear-response CC amplitudes.